alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2023-07-25-concening-ikhwanis.md

 locale: en
 category: [sects]
 note: false
-excerpt: The founder of this methodology was a Sufi.
+summary: The founder of this methodology was a Sufi.
 He had a connection with Sufism.
 article_taken_from:
   taken_from:
     - web_title: Modern Day Devient Groups